What is a Sticky Agent and what happens if a Sticky Agent turns Call Availability Off in MyOperator?

 Strict | Off (Away) | No | No fallback | Caller hits your fallback (voicemail/prompt/disconnect) |

-Loose | On (Available) | Yes | Falls back if no answer | Rings agent, then next agent per rules |
+Loose | On (Available) | Yes | Falls back if no answer | Rings agent, then the next agent per the rules |

 Loose | Off (Away) | Skipped | Routes to others | The caller is offered next available agent |